Listen to our Sermons

 We have an extensive sermon library organized through the liturgical year that explains our Christian Faith in the Anglican Way.

-Sermon Palm Sunday Canon Steven Dart March 29, 2026
+Sermon II Easter Canon Steven Dart April 19, 2026

 The Collect